Access Control List (ACL)

 Section titled “Rule Examples”To allow all users to mark “task.123” as complete:

-{ "uuid": "01997af2-df11-73b3-8329-e5c3affc9a05", "timestamp": 1758704361233, "user": "admin.user1", "item": ".acl", "action": ".acl.allow", "payload": "{\"user\": \"*\", \"item\": \"task.123\", \"action\": \"markComplete\"}"}
+{ "uuid": "01997af2-df11-73b3-8329-e5c3affc9a05", "timestamp": 1758704361233, "user": "admin.user1", "item": ".acl", "action": ".acl.addRule", "payload": "{\"user\": \"*\", \"item\": \"task.123\", \"action\": \"markComplete\", \"type\": \"allow\"}"}To allow user “user.456” to edit any item:

-{ "uuid": "01997af3-4299-7be7-8bd7-d01636e06d73", "timestamp": 1758704386713, "user": "admin.user1", "item": ".acl", "action": ".acl.allow", "payload": "{\"user\": \"user.456\", \"item\": \"*\", \"action\": \"edit\"}"}
+{ "uuid": "01997af3-4299-7be7-8bd7-d01636e06d73", "timestamp": 1758704386713, "user": "admin.user1", "item": ".acl", "action": ".acl.addRule", "payload": "{\"user\": \"user.456\", \"item\": \"*\", \"action\": \"edit\", \"type\": \"allow\"}"}To allow all admin users to perform any delete action on any task:

-{ "uuid": "01997af3-7a2f-7b65-9055-8439f87d7450", "timestamp": 1758704400943, "user": "admin.user1", "item": ".acl", "action": ".acl.allow", "payload": "{\"user\": \"admin.*\", \"item\": \"task.*\", \"action\": \"delete.*\"}"}
+{ "uuid": "01997af3-7a2f-7b65-9055-8439f87d7450", "timestamp": 1758704400943, "user": "admin.user1", "item": ".acl", "action": ".acl.addRule", "payload": "{\"user\": \"admin.*\", \"item\": \"task.*\", \"action\": \"delete.*\", \"type\": \"allow\"}"}ACL Management

-The current ACL state can be inferred from the authoritative event history by filtering for .acl
+ACL events submitted via POST /api/v1/events are rejected.
+The current ACL state can be inferred from the authoritative event history by filtering for .acl events.
+See the v1 API Specification for details on the dedicated ACL endpoint.

-Note: ACL events require appropriate permissions based on existing rules.
-The .root
+Note: ACL submission requires appropriate permissions based on existing rules.
+The .root user has implicit access to submit any ACL events.